Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

-\begin{defn} Let $D$ be a disk with $n$ black marked points $1,\dots,n$ labeled clockwise on its boundary.
-A \emph{tensor diagram} is a finite bipartite graph drawn in $P$, with a fixed bipartition of its vertex set into black and white color sets (thus edges only connect black vertices to white vertices), subject to the following additional requirements: \begin{itemize} \item the \emph{boundary vertices} $1,\dots,n$ are included in the vertex set, \item the remaining \emph{interior vertices} reside in the interior of the disk and are trivalent. \end{itemize} \end{defn}
+\begin{defn} Let $D$ be a disk with $n$ marked points $1,\dots,n$ labeled clockwise on its boundary.
+A \emph{tensor diagram} is a finite bipartite graph drawn in $D$, with a fixed bipartition of its vertex set into black and white color sets, subject to the following additional requirements: \begin{itemize} \item the \emph{boundary vertices} are in the vertex set and are colored black, \item the remaining \emph{interior vertices} are in the interior of the disk and are trivalent. \end{itemize} \end{defn}

 Such a tensor diagram is considered up to isotopy of the disk fixing the boundary.
 The edges in a tensor diagram are allowed to intersect transversely.
 We emphasize that the boundary vertices can have arbitrary valence, including valence zero.